tfagerlind/topac/README.md

 it is not for you.
 This command will identify your home directory and configure its Emacs and Git configuration.

-First create an inventory named `inventory.yml` using the file `inventory.yml.templ` as template.
+First ensure that the configuration satisfies your needs.
+If you are not me you most certainly want to change the name and email address in `inventory.yml`, for example.
 Then run

     make run